-He started his career as an editor in Telemundo’s Houston newsroom.
-He later produced and edited promos and short-form content for Fox 26’s Creative Services department.
+He started his career as an editor in Telemundo’s Houston newsroom and later produced and edited promos and short-form content for Fox 26’s Creative Services department.
 In 2005, Alex created, produced and directed an Emmy-award-winning and Imagen-award-nominated Spanish-language program, Volumen, for Azteca America.
 In 2011, he directed a feature length documentary, Stick ‘Em Up!, which screened to a sold out River Oaks theater and multiple screenings at MFAH.
 He served as the managing editor of a weekly, nationally-televised program for ABC Television.

 Born in Mexico City, raised in Houston, and thrust into adulthood in New York City, she had no choice but to embrace the fact that she was an artist.
 Currently she follows her creative heart curating art exhibitions and plotting to reclaim a sense of sanity through art.

 Courtney’s passion for storytelling started when she was an adolescent, writing essays, learning photography and working on the school yearbook.
 In college, she reported for her hometown paper while studying human development.
 She had no plans to pursue video as a career, but it turns out all of her skills combined to make one people-savvy, creative documentarian.
 She’s dedicated much of the past 12 years to filmmaking, and absolutely loves helping people tell their stories through work at The Storyhive.
 Courtney can direct and produce anything from a high-energy horror flick to a heartfelt testimonial.